Central Office for South Vietnam

 MACV and the Joint Chiefs of Staff had sought to locate and target COSVN for nearly a decade, given its perceived importance in controlling the war effort.
 It became an obsession of Richard Nixon, who was advised by Admiral John McCain that its destruction could prove decisive:

 The Joint Chiefs of Staff claimed to have located the enemy's headquarters inside Cambodia — what the United States called the Central Office for South Vietnam, or COSVN.
 The chiefs envisioned it as a "Bamboo Pentagon," concealed beneath the jungle's canopy.
 They thought that if you could blow up this central headquarters, you could cripple the enemy's capacity to command and control attacks on US forces in South Vietnam.
 McCain said the United States should destroy it and win the damn war.

 In 1965, nearly 400 US warplanes attempted to wipe out COSVN in an aerial attack, but had no effect on the elusive shadow command.
-Frequent B-52 raids against its headquarters in Memot, Cambodia failed to kill any of its leadership, while insertion of US / ARVN Special Forces teams often resulted in heavy casualties, described as "poking a beehive the size of a basketball".
-COSVN narrowly avoided capture of its entire headquarters by ARVN and Cambodian forces during the escape of the Provisional Revolutionary Government in 1970, but after an evacuation to new bases further north in Kratie Province, regular NLF operations in South Vietnam were resumed.
+Frequent B-52 raids against its headquarters in Memot, Cambodia failed to kill any of its leadership, while insertion of US/ARVN Special Forces teams often resulted in heavy casualties, described as "poking a beehive the size of a basketball".
+COSVN narrowly avoided capture of its entire headquarters by ARVN and Cambodian forces in late March 1970, but after an evacuation to new bases further north in Kratie Province, regular VC operations in South Vietnam were resumed.